pytorch/tutorials/advanced_source/cpp_extension.rst

 A small note on compilers: Due to ABI versioning issues, the compiler you use to build your C++ extension must be *ABI-compatible* with the compiler PyTorch was built with.
-In practice, this means that you must use GCC version 4.9 and above.
+In practice, this means that you must use GCC version 4.9 and above on Linux.
 For Ubuntu 16.04 and other more-recent Linux distributions, this should be the default compiler already.
-On MacOS, you will have to download GCC (e.g. `brew install gcc` will give you GCC 7 at the time of this writing).
+On MacOS, you must use clang (which does not have any ABI versioning issues).
 In the worst case, you can build PyTorch from source with your compiler and then build the extension with that same compiler.